 It even has a remote.
 True, there are only four buttons, but all the Pathos' features can be accessed using various simple combinations.
 The set-up is amazingly simple – five minutes and you're away, no muss, no fuss.
 Yet the best part of this multichannel amp is its sound.

-No compromise Pathos has approached the multichannel market in a different way from most rivals: the Cinema X has no surround sound processing or decoding of any kind.
+Pathos has approached the multichannel market in a different way from most rivals: the Cinema X has no surround sound processing or decoding of any kind.
 Instead of creating a multichannel amp first, and a stereo design as a second thought, the company has instead attempted to create a no-compromise sonic solution in one box.

 As a result, the valve-based Cinema X gives 110 watts into five channels, or 450 watts into two channels, and just as importantly, it boasts quite extraordinary sonic ability.
 Both in multichannel and in stereo, the Pathos oozes confidence.
 The midrange is expressive and well separated, allowing loads of room for vocals to breathe, while at the same time, instruments sound full-bodied and rich.
 The treble has bags of headroom, and never sounds forced or hard.
 With some surround-sound equipment, stereo dynamics are often stunted, but not so here: it's just another polished facet to the Cinema X's gleaming, jewel-like sonic performance.